ueberdosis/hocuspocus/docs/src/docPages/guide/framework-integration.md

 hocuspocus can be used with any WebSocket implementation that uses `ws` under the hood.
 When you don't call `listen()` on hocuspocus, it will not start a WebSocket server itself but rather relies on you calling it's `handleConnection()` method manually.

-It requires the WebSocket connection instance as first argument, the HTTP request as second, and the context as used in the `onConnect` hook as third.
+It requires the WebSocket connection instance as first argument, the HTTP request as second and the name of the document as third one.

-Note: the `onConnect` hook will not fire because you are handling connections yourself.
-So you need to put your authorization and authentication code in your own upgrade connection handler.
+Note: You have the choice to either use hocuspocus' `onConnect` hook or put your authorization and authentication code in your own upgrade connection handler and pass the `context` as fourth argument to the `handleConnection()` method.

 ## Express